smallnest/rpcx-programming-guide-en/part2/registry.md

 ## consul {#consul}
 Consul is a highly available and distributed service discovery and KV store designed with support for the modern data center to make distributed systems and configuration easy.

-Services must use `ConsulRegisterPlugin` plugin to register their info into consul, while clients must use `COnsulDiscovery` to get services info.
+Services must use `ConsulRegisterPlugin` plugin to register their info into consul, while clients must use `ConsulDiscovery` to get services info.

 You must set ServiceAddress (`network@address`) and consul address.
 You should set the basePath so that your services won't be conflict with other serviced developed by others.